-6. On the Run Screen, select the ▼ arrow on the PRESSURE switch to select low pressure operation.
+6. On the Run Screen, select the ▼ arrow to select low pressure operation.

 7. To avoid a sudden increase in pressure, it is necessary to adjust the high pressure setting.
-The high pressure adjustment is made from the Pressure Control Screen on the control panel.
+The high pressure adjustment is made from the Run Screen.
 Refer to Section 4, Operation, for additional information.